grubersjoe/reflow/README.md

 ### Base types

-The following examples have been chosen to show some of the syntax differences between Flow and TypeScript.
-Most syntax is similiar, but there are differences and also certain edge cases, which need to be handled while transpiling the types.
-A few types are not equivalently expressible in TypeScript and will result in a small loss of type information.
-See the list of unsupported Flow features in TypeScript below.
+Some Flow types are not equivalently expressible in TypeScript.
+See the list of unsupported Flow features below.

 | Type                    | Flow                           | TypeScript                           |
 | ----------------------- | ------------------------------ | ------------------------------------ |